iafonov/iafonov.github.com/blog/hardcore-email-infrastructure-setup.markdown

 For more advanced usage you'll have to understand the basics of SPF.
 It consists of two main components: mechanisms and qualifiers.
 Mechanism is a way of finding ip addresses.
 There are several built-in mechanisms: like listing ip addresses one by one or specifying DNS record from which this addresses should be fetched.
 Qualifier specifies the action that should be taken on email sent from address fetched by mechanism.
 There are 4 available:

-* `+` - accept, this is default prefix, so it can be omitted
+`+` - accept, this is default prefix, so it can be omitted<br />
-* `-` - reject, the server will not even fetch the body of email sent from prefixed address
+`-` - reject, the server will not even fetch the body of email sent from prefixed address<br />
-* `?` - neutral, the mail server could decide itself whether it should reject message, mark it as spam or ignore check
+`?` - neutral, the mail server could decide itself whether it should reject message, mark it as spam or ignore check<br />
-* `~` - soft-fail, email would be accepted but marked as spam
+`~` - soft-fail, email would be accepted but marked as spam<br />

 One important thing that you should understand about SPF check is that it's performed *before* receiving the message body, so if message got rejected - the mail server will not even fetch your message body and won't advance with further checks.